blinklabs-io/docs/src/content/docs/guides/dingo/SPO Guides/002-generate-pool-keys.md

 ✅ Change the <startKesPeriod> value you wrote down in the previous step.

-⚠️ On an air-gapped machine once you have copied `kes.vkey` to your cold environment.
+⚠️ On an air‑gapped machine, after you have copied `kes.vkey` to your cold environment.

 ```
 cd $DINGO_HOME